Generic Name: diclofenac topical (dye KLOE fen ak TOP ik al)

-Avoid exposure to sunlight or artificial UV rays (sunlamps or tanning beds) while you are using Voltaren Gel.
+Avoid taking aspirin or other NSAIDs while you are using Voltaren Gel.

 Voltaren Gel side effects

-Although the risk of serious side effects is low when diclofenac is applied to the skin, this medicine can be absorbed through the skin, which may cause steroid side effects throughout the body.
+Although the risk of serious side effects is low when Voltaren Gel is applied to the skin, this medicine can be absorbed through the skin, which may cause steroid side effects throughout the body.

 the first sign of any skin rash, no matter how mild;